Wolli Creek Regional Park: Birds

 Many species of birds of eucalypt woodlands of southern Australia are declining in numbers.
 There are many causes of this decline; clearing, fragmentation and degradation of woodlands.
 These factors combine with ecological factors such as difficulties in dispersing among remnants, interspecific competition, nest predation, and decline resources, such as food.
 Management, especially rehabilitation and revegetation, may assist some woodland birds with common species responding well, but bird species that require mature trees do not.
 This Regional Park forms part of an important west-east corridor of habitat for avian migrants.
 The Park is a significant connecting habitat link for birds moving across Sydney's urban south and for migrants moving in a north-south direction.
-Newly established breeding residents include the Nankeen Night heron (Nycticorax caledonicus) and the Varigated Fairy wren (Malurus lamberti).
+Newly established breeding residents include the Nankeen night heron (Nycticorax caledonicus) and the Variegated fairy wren (Malurus lamberti).

-Rare sightings in the Park – the Powerful Owl

-Sightings of the Powerful Owl (Ninox strenua) are rare within the Park, an adult was discovered soon after the establishment of the grey-headed flying fox camp.
-It is estimated that the total number of adult Powerful Owls within the Sydney urban landscape is 120.
+Sightings of the powerful owl (Ninox strenua) are rare within the Park; an adult was discovered soon after the establishment of the grey-headed flying fox camp.
+It is estimated that the total number of adult powerful owls within the Sydney urban landscape is 120.
 The habitat quality and the population of mammal species is increasing in the park.
 It is hoped that a pair will soon breed here.
-Powerful Owls feed almost exclusively on large tree-dwelling mammals, especially the Common Ringtail Possum and the Grey –headed Flying- fox but they also take a few large birds.
+Powerful owls feed almost exclusively on large tree-dwelling mammals, especially the common ringtail possum and the grey–headed flying-fox, but they also take a few large birds.
 The Sydney population often nests near bushwalking pathways and has successfully raised chicks in areas of high human disturbance.
-Powerful Owls prefer native trees but will also use trees considered weed species.
+Powerful owls prefer native trees but will also use trees considered weed species.
 To conserve the Powerful Owl, we need to be aware of the habitat it uses and whether numbers are increasing or decreasing.